-Tickets are sold and bookings made on the understanding that you help maintain the conditions for a safe and harmonious event.
+Tickets are sold, and bookings made, on the understanding that you help maintain the conditions for a safe and harmonious event.

 If you are unhappy about someone's behaviour, then you should ask to speak to the Duty Steward Manager.
 They will consult with the Head Steward and decide what to do.
-Given the short duration of the event, we will be looking for a pretty prompt shift in poor behaviour, but as far as possible we think it reasonable to give people being challenged the opportunity to accommodate themselves better.
+Given the short duration of the events, we will be looking for a pretty prompt shift in poor behaviour, but as far as possible, we think it reasonable to give people being challenged the opportunity to accommodate themselves better.

-Note that just because someone makes you uncomfortable doesn't mean we will ask them to leave!
+Note that just because someone makes you uncomfortable doesn't mean we will ask them to leave.
 We think that insisting that someone leave the event is a serious matter.
 We will have to feel confident that the party causing offence is wilfully careless about causing distress.
 However, we do reserve the right to refuse admission to anyone we consider poses a risk of harm to others, or to ask a person to leave the event should we consider they pose a risk of harm.

 - Make sure cigarette butts are properly extinguished, disposed of safely and not left in the ground.

-- Abide by No Smoking signs.
+- Abide by No Smoking and No Vaping signs.

 - The water provided is labelled for drinking or washing for hygiene purposes.
 Only use the taps for the purpose they are labelled for.
 Any other water on site is not suitable for drinking or washing in.
 This land may have had deer roaming on it and there is a risk of diseases associated with deer such as e-coli and zoonoses cryptosporidium.

-- This area is prone to Ticks which may carry bacteria that can cause serous health problems if not treated quickly.
+- This area is prone to Ticks which may carry bacteria that can cause serious health problems if not treated quickly.
 Bring a suitable repellent, check your body frequently, and avoid sitting directly on the ground.